darts-web/darts-web/projects.md

 	the industry including lower installation cost, resistance to corrosion, and the transparency for monitoring the near well area.
 Despite this, the long term exploitation of this casing may introduce additional risks and uncertainties, mechanical deformation and chemical interactions with the fluid and the reservoirs.
 In addition, the hydrocarbon co-production lead to the multiphase flow in the well which can have a strong impact on the performance of reservoirs and surface facilities.</p>
-	<p> In order to use such technologies intelligently, it requires the robust model to capture efficiently the above-mentioned physics in the well.
+	<p> In order to use such technologies intelligently, it requires a robust model to capture efficiently the above-mentioned physics in the well.
 We will design a numerical framework for predictive
-	simulation and monitoring of geothermal wells taking into account, thermal, hydraulic, mechanical and chemical interactions coupled with the flow in wellbore and near wellbore  porous media.
-This framework will be based on the farther enhanced multi-segmented well model originated from petroleum related reservoir simulation.</p>
+	simulation and monitoring of geothermal wells taking into account, thermal, hydraulic, mechanical and chemical interactions coupled with the flow in a wellbore and near wellbore porous media.
+This framework will be based on the farther enhanced multi-segmented well model originated from petroleum-related reservoir simulation.</p>
 	<hr>
 </div>
 <br>